-These unaudited financial statements of the Company have been prepared by management in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
+The financial statements of the Company have been prepared by management in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").

-These restated unaudited interim financial statements were approved by the Board of Directors on November 3, 2020.
+The interim unaudited financial statements were approved by the Board of Directors on August 5, 2021.